NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization

 \textbf{Visualization Grammars} provide a higher-level way for designers to define visualizations, hiding implementation complexity and reducing coding effort.
-Beginning with Wilkinson's seminal \textit{Grammar of Graphics}~\cite{wilkinson1999the}, declarative visualization grammars got popularized by ggplot2~\cite{Wickham2010}.
+Beginning with Wilkinson's seminal \textit{Grammar of Graphics}~\cite{wilkinson1999the}, declarative visualization grammars were popularized by ggplot2~\cite{Wickham2010}.
 Vega later provided a browser-based \textit{declarative} implementation of a visualization grammar with its interactive and higher-level versions, Reactive Vega~\cite{2016-reactive-vega-architecture} and Vega-Lite~\cite{2017-vega-lite}, respectively.
-More grammars target specific domains and visualization types, such as general visualizations (ECharts~\cite{li2018echarts}), tree visualizations (GoTree~\cite{GoTree}), space-filling layouts (HiVE~\cite{Baudel2012, Slingsby2009}), maps (Florence~\cite{Poorthuis2020}), animations (Canis~\cite{Canis}, Gemini~\cite{Gemini}), large datasets (Kyrix~\cite{Kyrix}, Kyrix-S~\cite{Kyrix-S}), tables of counts, proportions, and probabilities (Product Plots~\cite{product_plots}), genomics data (Gosling~\cite{Gosling}), and interactive data comics~\cite{wang2021interactive}.
+ECharts~\cite{li2018echarts} is also a general visualization grammar.
+More grammars target specific domains and visualization types, such as tree visualizations (GoTree~\cite{GoTree}), space-filling layouts (HiVE~\cite{Baudel2012, Slingsby2009}), maps (Florence~\cite{Poorthuis2020}), animations (Canis~\cite{Canis}, Gemini~\cite{Gemini}), large datasets (Kyrix~\cite{Kyrix}, Kyrix-S~\cite{Kyrix-S}), tables of counts, proportions, and probabilities (Product Plots~\cite{product_plots}), genomics data (Gosling~\cite{Gosling}), and interactive data comics~\cite{wang2021interactive}.
 Similar to these grammars, our main contribution is the identification of logic and functional \textit{primitives} alongside ways to combine these primitives.
-However, none of these grammars explicitly focuses on network data and they lack concepts crucial to network visualization such as graph layouts, matrix orderings, network metrics, functions for graph transformations such as clustering and projection, or the ability to construct networks from tabular data.
+However, none of these grammars explicitly supports networks by lacking graph layouts, matrix orderings, network metrics, graph transformations, clustering, or the ability to construct networks from tabular data.